Sebastian Valdez: Washington

 Valdez transferred to play for the Washington Huskies.
 During his one season as a Husky in 2024, Valdez notched 49 tackles, two sacks, and a pass deflection.
 After the season, he declared for the 2025 NFL draft.

 Professional career

 On April 26, 2025, Valdez signed an undrafted free agent contract with the San Francisco 49ers.
+He was waived by the 49ers on August 26, as a part of the team's final roster cuts; he was re-signed to the practice squad the following day.

-He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+On January 20, 2026, Valdez signed a reserve/futures contract with San Francisco.
+He was waived on August 30 as part of final roster cuts and re-signed to the practice squad the next day.